SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

     e.
 Write the PL/SQL block for following requirements using parameterized Cursor:
        Consider table EMP(e_no, d_no, Salary), department wise average salary should be inserted into the new table dept_salary(d_no, Avg_salary).

+    f.
+Write PL/SQL block using explicit cursor: Cursor FOR Loop for following requirements: College has decided to mark all those students detained (D) who are having attendance less than 75%.
+Whenever such an update takes place, a record for the same is maintained in the D_Stud table.